gorosun/gospelo-md2pdf/README.md

 - weasyprint >= 60.0
 - markdown >= 3.5.0
 - System: pango, glib, gdk-pixbuf (see Installation)
-- Optional: @mermaid-js/mermaid-cli (for Mermaid diagrams)
+- Network: Access to kroki.io (for Mermaid diagrams)

 ## Dependencies and Acknowledgements